smitpate07/mongo-to-snowflake-etl-pipeline/README.md

 **Pipeline Workflow:**
 1. Extract documents from MongoDB
 2. Load raw JSON into a **Snowflake staging table**
-3. Validate row counts between MongoDB and Snowflake staging
+3. Validate row counts between MongoDB and Snowflake staging.
 4. If counts match, transform and load the data into a ** Persistent Staging Area** table.
 Below is high level overview

 ![Pipeline Flow](img/high_level.png)